callbackwomen/CallbackWomen/resources-for-speakers.md

 + **Peers**.
 Do you crave having more?
 Feel isolated from others who do what you do?
 Conferences connect people.
 You carry that sense of connectedness back home with you.
 + **Sense of connection to something bigger**.
 Pride in being part of that community.
 + **Random chats w/devs from elsewhere**.
-That leads to unexpected insights re internationalization probs
+That leads to unexpected insights regarding internationalization problems.
 + **Have/hear different discussions** than the same predictable stuff at the office.

 ### Why Speak